Amphetamine: Drug interactions

 In general, there is no significant interaction when consuming amphetamine with food, but the pH of gastrointestinal content and urine affects the absorption and excretion of amphetamine, respectively.
 Acidic substances reduce the absorption of amphetamine and increase urinary excretion, and alkaline substances do the opposite.
 Due to the effect pH has on absorption, amphetamine also interacts with gastric acid reducers such as proton pump inhibitors and H2 antihistamines, which increase gastrointestinal pH (i.e., make it less acidic).

 Pharmacology

 Pharmacodynamics

 Amphetamine exerts its behavioral effects by altering the use of monoamines as neuronal signals in the brain, primarily in catecholamine neurons in the reward and executive function pathways of the brain.
 The concentrations of the main neurotransmitters involved in reward circuitry and executive functioning, dopamine and norepinephrine, increase dramatically in a dose-dependent manner by amphetamine because of its effects on monoamine transporters.
 The reinforcing and motivational salience-promoting effects of amphetamine are due mostly to enhanced dopaminergic activity in the mesolimbic pathway.
 The euphoric and locomotor-stimulating effects of amphetamine are dependent upon the magnitude and speed by which it increases synaptic dopamine and norepinephrine concentrations in the striatum.

+Amphetamine potentiates monoaminergic neurotransmission primarily by entering axon terminals either through active transport by monoamine transporters (DAT, NET, and SERT) or by passive diffusion across neuronal membranes.
+The uptake of amphetamine through these transporters competitively inhibits the reuptake of monoamine neurotransmitters from the synaptic cleft, thereby elevating their synaptic concentrations.
+Once inside the neuronal cytosol, amphetamine initiates intracellular signaling cascades involving protein kinases, including protein kinase C (PKC) and Ca²⁺/calmodulin-dependent protein kinase II alpha (CaMKIIα), leading to the phosphorylation of specific monoamine transporters and modification of their activity.
+PKC-mediated phosphorylation can either reverse transporter function to facilitate neurotransmitter efflux into the synaptic cleft or induce transporter internalization, resulting in non-competitive inhibition of neurotransmitter reuptake.
+In contrast, CaMKIIα-mediated transporter phosphorylation selectively reverses DAT and NET to confer dopamine and norepinephrine efflux respectively, but unlike PKC does not terminate transporter function through internalization.